All posts by Hc_s-1

 We are sure that you would never bring a dog to the Mill that would be a problem but, if your dog causes a nuisance to us or other people, you will have to make other arrangements very quickly.

 Which Mill apartment will be best for you?
-Lots of our guests have a favourite apartment but that doesn’t help you choose because some love Spinners, some love Carders Corner, some insist on Wheel House and just as many adore Bobbin Box!
+Lots of our guests have a favourite apartment but that doesn’t help you choose because some love Carders Corner, some insist on Wheelhouse and just as many adore Bobbin Box!

 Relax in a four poster bed

-Each double bedroom has a four poster – the ones in Carders Corner and Spinners were hand made for the mill by a local sculptor, Wheel House has a magnificent wooden one and Bobbin Box has what a lot of people call a “princess bed” because it has a lot of drapes.
+Some double bedroom have a four poster – some were especially hand made for the mill by a local sculptor, Wheelhouse has a magnificent wooden one.

-The lounge in Spinners and Wheelhouse have two sofas, the others have modular sofas which can be moved together so that you can cwtch up (a Welsh word which sort of means hug) the one in Carders Corner is cloth covered, the others are leather.
+The lounges either have two sofas, or modular sofas which can be moved together so that you can cwtch up (a Welsh word which sort of means hug).

 Wheel House has its entrance out to the garden from the lounge.
 The others have theirs from a bedroom.

-Carders Corner and Spinners are on the entrance level, so no stairs and also only us above you.
+Carders Corner is on the entrance level, so no stairs and also only us above you.
 These are probably the most likely to be quieter.
 Carders Corner looks West across the Wheel garden, where other people are most likely to be if they are outside.
-Spinners looks East and has my favourite view of the river from the bedroom but all the double bedrooms and kitchens have great views of the river (it’s only 3 meters from the house!).
-I would guess that Spinners has the best chance of being quietest?
+All the double bedrooms and kitchens have great views of the river (it’s only 3 meters from the house!).

 Local artists and opportunities to design your own art